sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/bayesian.md

 1. All predictors are conditionally independent
 2. All features contribute equally to the outcome.

+While in practice, these assumptions may not necessarily hold, Naïve Bayesian inference is still a powerful technique that allows for decision making based on the incomplete information while updating the probabilities of events as new evidence emerges or is known.
+It is also formulates a process that is conceptually similar to how we many of us make decisions when faced with changing conditions and incomplete information.

 ## Formulation

 P (A|B) = P(A) * P(B|A) / P(B)